MartinRovang/nnUNet_MedSeg/code_explaination/exe_train.md

 #### get_labels

-- **Purpose**: No description provided.
+- **Purpose**: Retrieves labels for the nnUNet JSON structure.
-- **Parameters**:
+- **Parameters**: None.
-  - To be determined based on the function.
 - **Returns**:
-  - To be determined based on the function.
+  - A dictionary with label names and their corresponding indices.

 <details>
   <summary>Click to view the code for the function `get_labels`</summary>